Kolyadual/Runget-next_generating_operating_system/README.md

 # Runget developers

-Kolyadual(Nikolay Alekhin) - The main creator, he was the one who came up with the idea of ​​creation.
+Kolyadual - The main creator, he was the one who came up with the idea of ​​creation.
 He made this system.
 Runget Software Creator.

-Kirilldual(Kirill Lavlinskiy) - Designer.
+Kirilldual - Designer.

-Seregaosm(Sergei Rubcov) - Designer №2, Runget Software Creator
+Seregaosm - Designer №2, Runget Software Creator

-Neeby(Gleb Savchenko) - Runget Software Creator.
+Neeby - Runget Software Creator.

 # Our social media
 <a href="https://t.me/runget_rt">Our official Telegram channel</a>